 - 12. The referees have the right to suspend a game temporarily or permanently.
 Every effort must be made to continue the game, before a decision is taken to suspend it permanently. - 13.
-The black uniform is primarily intended for the referees.
 The referees may use video replay (VR) during the game as specified in the Video Replay Regulations.
 The IHF, Continental Confederations and National Federations decide in which games the referees can use video replay. - 14.
 The referees and the delegates may use electronic equipment for their internal communication.
 The rules for their utilisation are determined by the respective federation.